daigo75/AeliaAdvancedAnalytics/AdvancedAnalytics/README.md

 ##Requirements
 * Vanilla 2.0.10.x or later.
-* Aelia Foundation Classes plugin, version 13.12.09.001 or later
+* Aelia Foundation Classes plugin, version 13.12.09.001 or later.
 * The theme used on the site **must** fire the `AfterBody` event in its master template, or the tracking code will not be added to the pages.